bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 On a clear, mild day, we would have lingered on the summit to look around.
 But it was cold, and overcast skies blunted the mountain scenery.
 We soon headed back to the col.

 Not wanting to revisit the ugly gully, we decided to take our chances with the northwest ridge and follow it to the animal trail we ascended earlier.
 To our surprise, the bushwhacking wasn't bad.
 By connecting small glades and crude animal trails we were able to avoid most of the troublesome bushy areas.
 One thing I found vexing, however, was that the ridge isn't well defined; it was easy to drift off the crest.
 But overall, we far preferred the ridge to the gully.
-We made our way back to the fire road and back to our car.
+We made our way back to the fire road and our car.

 KML and GPX Tracks